LocalCrag/LocalCragApp/docs/instance-creation-checklist.md

 - Create database and user and grant appropriate access
 	- https://stackoverflow.com/questions/67276391/why-am-i-getting-a-permission-denied-error-for-schema-public-on-pgadmin-4
 - Add new instance in backup server
+  - Also grant the backup postgres user appropriate permissions!
+See [here](grant-backup-user-instance-permissions.md).
 - Add domain